Cjdcoy/dc_opticalflow/README.md

 - [x] .flo to .png in the same program (input IMG IMG)
 - [x] video to video of opticalFlow
 - [x] opticalflow in streaming
+- [ ] opticalflow in streaming from a server (server receive a video in streaming and returns an opticalflow)

 ![](https://github.com/Cjdcoy/opticalflow_utilities/blob/master/documents/SD2.gif)